 Since then, Pastor Harry has devoted his life to his ministry, establishing The Church of Philadelphia-Internet in 1999.
 He moved to rural Montana with his wife early this year.

-At the Echo Lake Cafe on Swan Highway 83, one can do one of two things.
+Visitors to the Echo Lake Cafe on Swan Highway 83 have a couple options.
 You can order a big breakfast, settle in, and wait to see if Bigfork's most famous resident — Faceman from The A-Team — makes an appearance.
-Or you can head into the mountains to talk about The Bible Code with Pastor Harry.
+Or you can head into the mountains to talk "bible code" with Pastor Harry.
 I thought over the options, and it wasn’t easy.
 But eventually, I think I made the right decision.

 Faceman would have to wait.